Our Story

 Ariella Cook-Shonkoff

-Practitioner, Eco Art Therapist
+Collaborator, Author, Eco Art Therapist

 Ariella Cook-Shonkoff (MFT, ATR) is a licensed psychotherapist and integrative eco-art therapist in private practice in Berkeley, California.
 She’s the author of Raising Anti-Doomers, a groundbreaking guide to bringing up emotionally-resilient kids in an era of climate disruption.
 Ariella previously served on the steering committee of Climate Psychology Alliance of North America, where she co-chaired the Expressive Arts Committee.